-Jason Staples and Shannon Moroney married in October of 2005 having been in a loving and committed relationship for three years.
+In October 2005 Shannon Moroney married Jason Staples having been in a loving and committed relationship for three years.
 One month later, Jason attacked and brutally violated two female strangers at his workplace and hours later brought them to the home he shared with Shannon.
 On arrest, he disclosed that he had also committed acts of voyeurism on Shannon and others, videotaping them in the bathroom.
 Following a 2 ½ year court process, he was declared a Dangerous Offender and sentenced to an indeterminate period of incarceration (Canada’s highest sentence).

 As part of her healing journey, Shannon now shares her experience through public speaking, writing and artwork, advocating for restorative justice.
 Her memoir, Through the Glass, is published by Doubleday Canada (Random House) in October 2011.
 She is also the author of “Restorative Options for an Offender’s Spouse” in The Promise of Restorative Justice.
 Shannon was remarried on New Year’s Eve, 2010, and now lives in Toronto with her husband, Mike.
 She is a volunteer for the youth organizations Leave Out ViolencE (LOVE) and Peacebuilders International.